Guns for Antigua

 The Guns for Antigua scandal was a political scandal involving the shipment of Israeli-made weapons through Antigua to the Medellin drug cartel in Colombia.
-The affair was exposed by the Louis Blom-Cooper Royal Commission, following the discovery that several murders in Colombia had been perpetrated with Israeli guns that had been shipped through Antigua and were ostensibly for the Antigua and Barbuda Defence Force, which is equipped for free by the United States.
+The affair was exposed by the Louis Blom-Cooper Royal Commission, following the discovery that several murders in Colombia had been perpetrated with Israeli guns that had been shipped through Antigua and were ostensibly for the Antigua and Barbuda Defence Force, which was equipped for free by the United States.

-After the assassination of presidential candidate Luis Carlos Galán on 18 August 1989, Colombian police raided the home of cartel leader Gonzalo Rodríguez Gacha, where they discovered hundreds of Israeli-made Galil rifles including the one that had killed Galan.
-Colombia sought an explanation from Israel and it was revealed the rifle was part of a consignment of 100 Uzi submachine-guns, 400 Galil assault-rifles and 200,000 rounds of ammunition that had been sold and shipped by Israel to the Antiguan government.
+After the assassination of presidential candidate Luis Carlos Galán on 18 August 1989, Colombian police raided the home of cartel leader Gonzalo Rodríguez Gacha, where they discovered hundreds of IMI Galil rifles, including the one that had killed Galán.
+Colombia sought an explanation from Israel, and it was revealed the rifle was part of a consignment of 100 Uzi submachine-guns, 400 Galil assault-rifles and 200,000 rounds of ammunition that had been sold and shipped by Israel to the Antiguan government.
 On receipt of this explanation, the Colombian government issued a formal protest note to the government of Antigua.
-Vere Bird Sr. asked the Governor-General of Antigua to appoint a Royal Commissioner to investigate and, on advice from the British Foreign Office, he duly appointed Louis Blom-Cooper.
+Vere Bird Sr. asked the Governor-General of Antigua and Barbuda to appoint a Royal Commissioner to investigate and, on advice from the British Foreign Office, he appointed Louis Blom-Cooper.

 The Royal Commission under Blom-Cooper uncovered an international conspiracy to ship arms from Israel to Colombia via Antigua.

 Background

-In 1983, Maurice Sarfati, a Lebanese-born Israeli, started a melon farm on Antigua on the approval of Vere Bird Jr, whom he cultivated a friendship with.
+In 1983, Maurice Sarfati, a Lebanese-born Israeli, started a melon farm in Antigua on the approval of Vere Bird Jr, with whom he cultivated a friendship.
 The financing and land for the melon farm was provided by co-conspirator Bruce Rappaport.
 Between October 1984 and 1987, Sarfati was appointed to a number of governmental positions, including managing director of the State-owned airline.
-The melon farm was expanded thanks to a series of promissory notes issued by the Antiguan Government, totalling US$4m.
+The melon farm expanded thanks to a series of promissory notes issued by the Antiguan government, totalling US$4 million.
 Sarfati set up a credit arrangement at the melon farm which allowed certain VIPs to withdraw US$1,000 in cash.
 Sarfati's secretary was directed to transfer payments of US$5,000 at a time to Vere Bird Jr and his wife.
-By 1988 the melon farm was US$7 million in debt.
+By 1988 the melon farm was US$7 m in debt.

 In September 1988, Sarfati, along with Yair Klein (a retired IDF Colonel with links to Gacha) and Bruce Rappaport, presented a proposal to the Antiguan government (on behalf of Klein's security company Spearhead Ltd.) for a mercenary training camp designed to train ‘corporate security experts, ranging from the executive level to the operational level, and bring them to the highest professional capacity in order to confront and defuse any possible threat’ which was to be run by Klein.
-There was also to be a speciality shop where, at the end of the course, those trained at the camp could purchase arms and ammunition.
+There was also to be a specialty shop where, at the end of the course, those trained at the camp could purchase arms and ammunition.